 Skip to main content

 The Department of Pathology offers a one-year position in the Advanced Specialty Training Program (ASTP) for Gastrointestinal/Liver Pathology.
-The candidate will be offered a junior faculty position at the rank of instructor (non-tenure eligible).
-In addition to extensive clinical training in gastrointestinal pathology, the program will provide opportunities for scholarly activities, including translational research and medical education.
+In addition to extensive clinical training with graduated responsibility in gastrointestinal and hepatopancreatobiliary pathology (including transplant liver), the program will provide opportunities for scholarly activities, including translational research and medical education.

 Meet the department's fellows